intsig-textin/textin-mcp/README.md

     - Image (Jpeg, Jpg, Png, Bmp)

 - `general_information_extration`
-  - Automatically and intelligently extract key information from documents.
+  - Automatically identify and extract information from documents, or identify and extract user-specified information.
+  - Inputs:
-  - Input: `file path` or `a URL (HTTP/HTTPS) pointing to a document` (string)
+    - `path` (string, required): `file path` or `a URL (HTTP/HTTPS) pointing to a document`
+    - `key` (string[], optional): The non-tabular text information that the user wants to identify, input format is an array of strings.
+    - `table_header` (string[], optional): The table information that the user wants to identify, input format is an array of strings.
   - Return: The key information JSON.
   - Supports conversion for:
     - PDF